 System-Level Design and Verification of Wireless Embedded System to Meet Global Demands Using a Mixed Domain Oscilloscope

-Designing and implementing wireless systems so they can be used in different geographic regions around the world represents a significant challenge.
+Designing and implementing wireless systems to be used in different geographic regions around the world represents a significant challenge.
 Wouldn’t it be nice if everyone all agreed on the use of frequency, modulation type, power levels, and bandwidth?
-Unfortunately that’s not the world we live in and radio regulations vary notably from region to region, especially for some of the frequencies used in unlicensed radio control and telemetry applications.
+Unfortunately, that’s not the world we live in and radio regulations vary from region to region, especially for some of the frequencies used in unlicensed radio control and telemetry applications.

 For some applications, standardized radios operating at 2.4 GHz (for example Bluetooth, ZigBee, or Wi-Fi) can be used almost anywhere in the world.
 However, for other applications, improved building penetration, less interference, and lower power consumption of lower frequency radios may be a better option.
-The task in this case is to optimize and verify radio ICs (integrated circuits) for the same application, but for use in different geographic regions.
+The task in this case is to optimize and verify radio integrated circuits (ICs) for the same application, but for use in different geographic regions.

-This article explores techniques for taking advantage of embedded radio IC and modules with the flexibility to be optimized for use in North America and Europe.
-These radio ICs and modules typically have dozens of set up registers to allow this flexibility.
-In order to meet the requirements of different markets including power, frequency, and occupied bandwidth, the engineer must be able to verify the RF operation of the radio as well as to confirm that the commands and data sent to the radio are correct.
+These radio ICs and modules typically have dozens of set-up registers to allow flexibility.
+In order to meet the requirements of different markets including power, frequency, and occupied bandwidth, the engineer must be able to verify the RF operation of the radio, as well as to confirm that the commands and data sent to the radio are correct.

-In the past, this was a difficult task due to the need to correlate the RF output of the radio transmitter while simultaneously reading control signals including the ability to trigger on and decode SPI and other buses, as well as measuring current draw, power supply voltages and other analog and digital signals.
+In the past, this was a difficult task due to the need to correlate the RF output of the radio transmitter while simultaneously reading control signals including the ability to trigger on and decode SPI and other buses, as well as measuring current draw, power supply voltages, and other analog and digital signals.
 Typically this involved the use of an oscilloscope together with a spectrum analyzer to make measurements and then to manually correlate the captured signals.
-Recently, Tektronix introduced the industry’s first and only commercially available mixed domain oscilloscope (MDO) that combines an oscilloscope and spectrum analyzer in a single instrument.
-In this article, we show how this instrument can be used to facilitate radio IC optimization for North America and Europe.
+Recently, Tektronix introduced the mixed domain oscilloscope (MDO) that combines an oscilloscope and spectrum analyzer in a single instrument.

 When it comes to propagating signals throughout a building, radio ICs in the range of 900 MHz are more effective than those in the 2.4 GHz band.
 These ICs can be used in most parts of the world and offer the flexibility to be configured differently to comply with local regulations.
 It helps to start with a clear understanding of what’s allowed in the different regions you’re targeting.